hirsch-lab/aneurysmalWSSonEC/README.md

 3. Source the code 'Figure1.R' in the folder ./scripts.

-The last step creates the plots used in Figure 1 B-E. The plots are automatically stored in the folder './figures' in the pdf format.
+The last step creates the plots shown in Figure 1 B-E. These plots are automatically stored in the folder './figures' in the pdf format.

 ## Reference